-Our courses can be offered at our facilities in St-Lazare, located west of Montreal, at Toronto, or directly at your offices.
-Do not hesitate to contact us with any questions concerning our courses: email@example.com.
+Our courses can be offered online, at our facilities in St-Lazare, at Toronto, or directly at your offices.
+Do not hesitate to contact us with any question concerning our courses at:

 WILDLIFE MANAGEMENT AT AIRPORTS

 Since December 31, 2006, Canadian Avian Regulations (CARs) requires airport users to provide training to personnel having duties related to wildlife management, at least every five years (CARs, section 302.307).
-FES offers wildlife management training that includes the content required by the Transport Canada and ICAO regulations.
+FALCON trainings in wildlife management meets the regulatory requirements and are approved by Transport Canada and the ICAO.

-This training specifically focuses on regulation requirements, safe use of wildlife control methods, implementation of Safety Management Systems (SMS), key performance indicators to measure the effectiveness of the wildlife management program in place, and more.
-Case studies adapted to your airport will be presented.
+Training offered by FALCON focuses on regulatory requirements, problematic species at airports, types of control methods, the safe use of wildlife control methods, implementation of Safety Management Systems (SMS), implementation of KPIs to measure the effectiveness of the wildlife management program in place, drafting of a wildlife management plan and more.
+Case studies adapted to airport realities are presented.
 Each participant receives a training manual and certificates will be distributed.

 BEST PRACTICES FOR THE USE OF PYROTECHNICS

 Pyrotechnical devices are very effective and one of the best control methods according to Transport Canada and FALCON’s 25 years of field experience.
 However, most birds quickly habituate to diverse control methods employed and if used incorrectly, pyrotechnics can quickly become ineffective and very expensive.